hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

 # Clique

-Pantheon implements the Clique Proof-of-Authority (PoA) consensus protocol.
+Besu implements the Clique Proof-of-Authority (PoA) consensus protocol.
 Clique is used by the Rinkeby testnet and can be used for private networks.

 In Clique networks, transactions and blocks are validated by approved accounts, known as signers.